Chabad customs and holidays: Holidays

 There are a number of days marked by the Chabad movement as special days.
 Major holidays include the liberation dates of the leaders of the movement, the Rebbes of Chabad, others corresponded to the leaders' birthdays, anniversaries of death, and other life events.

-Some holidays overlap, as two events have occurred on the same day.

-Liberation dates

 The leaders of the Chabad movement were, at times, subject to imprisonment by the Russian government.
 The days marking the leaders' release, are celebrated by the Chabad movement as "Days of Liberation" (Hebrew: יום גאולה (Yom Geulah)).
-There are three such events celebrated each year: